Banner image

 Discover South Georgia, Antarctica and Falklands

 This voyage stands out by visiting the Antarctic Peninsula first and keeping the wonders of South Georgia for the second half.
-Plus you’ll be travelling on board one of the most exciting new Polar ships with spacious cabins, state-of-the-art technology and optional kayaking.
+You’ll travel on board one of the most exciting new polar ships with spacious cabins, state-of-the-art technology and optional kayaking.

 Please send me the full itinerary for